 Difference Between Data Science vs Business Analytics

 In the context of answering business problems, we discuss Data Science and Business Analytics.
-Both Data Science and Business Analytics involve data gathering, modeling and insight gathering.
-The difference between the two is that Business Analytics is specific to business-related problems like cost, profit, etc. whereas Data Science answers questions like the influence of geography, seasonal factors and customer preferences on the business.
+Both Data Science and Business Analytics involve data gathering, modeling, and insight gathering.
+The difference between the two is that Business Analytics is specific to business-related problems like cost, profit, etc. In contrast, Data Science answers questions like the influence of geography, seasonal factors, and customer preferences on the business.
 In short, Data Science is larger or superset of the two.
-Data Science combines data with algorithm building and technology to answer a range of questions.
+Data Science combines data with algorithm building and technology to answer various questions.
 Recently Machine Learning and Artificial Intelligence have been doing their rounds and are set to take Data Science to the next level.
 Business Analytics, on the other hand, is the analysis of company data with statistical concepts to get solutions and insights.

 Head to Head Comparison Between Data Science and Business Analytics ( Infographics)

-Below is the Top 9 Comparisons Between Data Science and Business Analytics:
+Below are the Top 9 Comparisons Between Data Science and Business Analytics:

 Key Differences Between Data Science and Business Analytics

 - Data Science is the science of data study using statistics, algorithms, and technology, whereas Business Analytics is the Statistical study of business data.

-- Data Science is a relatively recent development in the field of analytics whereas Business Analytics has been in place ever since a late 19th century.
+- Data Science is a relatively recent development in the field of analytics, whereas Business Analytics has been in place ever since the late 19th century.

 - Data Science involves a lot of coding skills, whereas Business Analytics does not involve much coding.

 - Data Science is a superset of Business Analytics.
 So, a person with Data Science skills can do Business Analytics but not vice versa.

-- Data Science being a step ahead of Business Analytics is a luxury.
+- Data Science is a step ahead of Business Analytics, which is a luxury.
 However, Business Analytics is mandatory for a business to understand the working and gain insights.

-- Data Science analysis results cannot be used in day to day decision making of the company whereas Business Analytics is vital in management taking key decisions.
+- Data Science analysis results cannot be used in the day-to-day decision-making of the company, whereas Business Analytics is vital in management making key decisions.